 LCA is an inherited eye condition which can cause sight loss in very early childhood.
-It affects the light sensitive cells in the retina, causing them to stop working properly.
+It affects the light sensitive cells in the retina at the back of the eye, causing them to stop working properly.
 LCA can also cause nystagmus, photophobia (light sensitivity) and slow pupil response to light.
-There are several different types of LCA depending on gene that is faulty and very recently a gene therapy treatment has become available for one particular type.
+There are several different types of LCA depending on the gene that is faulty.
+Recently, a gene therapy treatment has become available for a fault in the RPE65 gene, providing there are still enough retinal cells working.
+More information on LCA can be found on Retina UK's website at retinauk.org.uk.